squidarth/squidarth.github.io/_posts/2018-05-21-ml-for-systems.md

 # Model Selection & Performance

-Ok, so theoretically, it seems like replacing B-Trees with some machine learning model should be possibe.
+Ok, so theoretically, it seems like replacing B-Trees with some machine learning model should be possible.
 The next challenge, then is figuring out exactly what model to use.
 This involves weighing the tradeoffs of particular methods and understanding the performance of various models.
-Important factors to understand here are that if the model returns an inaccurate result, cost will be incurred dong a search to find the actual value, and that a model that is slower to execute but returns a more accurate result might actually be fasture because of the lower local search cost.
+Important factors to understand here are that if the model returns an inaccurate result, cost will be incurred dong a search to find the actual value, and that a model that is slower to execute but returns a more accurate result might actually be faster because of the lower local search cost.

 What Dean and the other researchers ended up choosing was a "Recursive Model Index", in which many models are trained on subsets of the full data set.
 A higher level model is run first, and selects one or more of the models trained on a subset